nasa-petal/bidara-deep-chat/README.md

 - get all messages using openai API.
 Then BIDARA can use the list of messages to summarize the conversation, or save the conversation history to PDF.

-- get all code interpreter code. useful to check its work.
+- get all code interpreter code. useful to check its work..